 The modeling and simulation framework presented here is applicable beyond COVID-19 in congregate settings in which outbreaks may be due to community importation of the virus.
 Other applicable settings may include the introduction of hospital acquired infections from newly admitted patients or from hospital staff (33), introduction of other respiratory pathogens such as influenza or pertussis into congregate settings (34), or tuberculosis transmission between communities and populations experiencing incarceration (35).
 Accurate parameterization of key natural history traits of the pathogen in question such as the latent, incubation, and infectious periods is essential to estimate the impact of nonpharmaceutical interventions such as systematic testing (17).
 Pathogens other than SARS-CoV-2 that cause symptoms prior to infectiousness (tincubation<tlatent), for instance, may be more effectively controlled at lower cost via symptom screening and subsequent isolation (17).

-In conclusion, we have shown that aligning the timing of testing with regular working schedules for staff in congregate settings can substantially improve the efficacy of systematic screening testing.
+In conclusion, these results suggest that aligning the timing of testing with regular working schedules for staff in congregate settings, in addition to timely implementation of prevention strategies (e.g., isolation) can improve the efficacy of systematic screening testing.
 Two metrics, the number of expected within-facility transmission events and the ITER, derived from simulated facilities are presented to inform decisions on the frequency of systematic testing needed in different transmission scenarios to limit transmission under key thresholds.
-We conclude that systematic testing of staff working with high-risk populations in congregate settings should be aligned with work schedules and should continue until community transmission or within-facility transmission potential are sufficiently reduced to prevent outbreaks.
+Based on these findings, congregate settings with high-risk populations may be able to avoid potential outbreaks through systematic testing of staff that is aligned with work schedules and is continued until community transmission or within-facility transmission potential are sufficiently reduced.

 Acknowledgements

-We acknowledge residents and staff members at the facilities of the California Department of Corrections and Rehabilitation, Dr. David Leidner, Dr. Heidi Bauer, Dr. Michelle Amarall, and the CDC’s COVID-19 Response for supporting this study.
+We acknowledge residents and staff members at the facilities of the California Department of Corrections and Rehabilitation, Clark Kelso, Dr. Joseph Bick, Dr. Michelle Amarall, Dr. David Leidner, Dr. Heidi Bauer, and the CDC’s COVID-19 Response for supporting this study.

 Funding